Special Educational Needs & Disabilities (SEND)

 - Regular book scrutiny and lesson observations will be carried out by the SENDCo, Heads of Department and members of the Senior Leadership Team to ensure that the needs of all children are met and that the quality of teaching and learning is high.

 - At the end of each key stage (i.e. at the end year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
-The Academy follows Government. guidelines as to which pupils will be entered for these formal tests.
+The Academy follows Government. guidelines as to which pupils will be entered for these formal tests and which pupils will need special exam arrangements.

 How do I know that the teachers are able to support my child?